yhattav/flickr-gallery/README.md

 ### Task 2 - Gallery Actions
 1. Responsive:  the gallery adjusts the size of each image so that all the images will fit into the screen without margin.
 However, when the window is resized, the images are not fitted so well.
 Make sure the images are always adjusted to the window width. (easy)
 2. Infinite Scroll: currently the gallery displays only 100 images.
-Create a mechanizm that loads more images from flickr when the user is scrolling past the last image. (hard)
+Create a mechanism that loads more images from flickr when the user is scrolling past the last image. (intermediate)
+3. Drag & Drop: let your users choose the order of the images by adding an option to drag & drop images to their new position. (hard)

 ## Tips
 - All the code you should change / add will be in the `/src/components` folder.